Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 1. Ovulation discharge

 If you are learning about ovulation for the first time, it’s normal for women and means your menstrual cycle is working as it should.
-Ovulation occurs in the middle of your menstrual cycle and may cause you to have a jelly-like vaginal discharge.
+Ovulation usually occurs in the middle of your menstrual cycle and may cause you to have a jelly-like or “egg white” vaginal discharge.

 Ovulation is the rupture of a follicle in your ovaries with the subsequent discharge of egg into your fallopian tube.
 Before and during ovulation, a gelatinous discharge may occur and it’s due to changes in your body hormones.

-Before ovulation occurs, estrogen hormone is produced by growing follicle, and it acts to make your vaginal discharge look watery and jelly-like.cervical-mucus-egg-white-cm
+Before ovulation occurs, estrogen hormone is produced by the growing follicle, and it acts to make your vaginal discharge look watery, clear, slippery and jelly-like (often compared to raw egg white cervical mucus).Cleveland Clinic

-Within a few days before ovulation, which occurs about a week after the end of your period, a jelly discharge with no smell or odor is normal, and you should not worry about it.
+In many women with a regular 28-day cycle, ovulation happens roughly 12–16 days before the next period (often around the middle of the cycle).
+So, within a few days before ovulation, a jelly discharge with no smell or odor is normal, and you should not worry about it.

 What are other signs of ovulation?